Ear Training Practice For Guitar Players

 I would highly recommend taking private lessons of some sort if it is in your budget and you can find the right teacher.
 Sometimes a good tutor can help keep you on track to learn and practice the exercises need to achieve the goal of good ear training.

 If it’s not within your grasp, get a good book, or video course that can help you take it step-by-step so that you can progress at a proficient rate.
-Once you get this down, you’ll have a great ability that will always be with you no matter where you go.
+Like for instance, my guitar method books.
+Once you get ear training down, you’ll have a great ability that will always be with you no matter where you go.

-If you have any questions, you can contact me on my website and follow me on Social Media for my latest lesson updates.
+If you have any questions about any of the lessons that I teach, you can contact me on my website.
+Also, be sure to follow me on Social Media for my latest lesson updates.

 Until our next lesson, take care.